protontypes/open-sustainable-technology/README.md

 - [BLAST-Lite](https://github.com/NREL/BLAST-Lite) - Battery Lifetime Analysis and Simulation Toolsuite provides a library of battery lifetime and degradation models for various commercial lithium-ion batteries from recent years.
 - [RFB-dev-kit](https://codeberg.org/FBRC/RFB-dev-kit) - A benchtop flow battery development kit, extendable to other electrochemical systems with flow.
 - [FAIR-Battery](https://github.com/SanliFaez/FAIR-Battery) - We seek to present an open-hardware platform for a versatile battery technology and make the platform radically accessible.
 - [Homeassistant E3DC Integration](https://github.com/fl4p/batmon-ha) - Monitor and control various Battery management systems (BMS) over Bluetooth and send the results to Home Assistant.
+- [BMS to Solar Inverter Communication](https://github.com/ai-republic/bms-to-inverter) - This application is reading data from one or multiple BMS(es) and sending it to an inverter using a microcontroller in between as a bridge.

 ### Hydrogen